 - Preheat a large skillet over medium-high heat.

-Now, add in the tomatoes, white wine, and basil with more salt.
+Now, add in the tomatoes, white wine, oregano, and basil with more salt.
 Continue scraping the bottom of the pan to lift any brown bits.
+(Image 4)

-Serve with fresh parmesan and basil if you like.
+Serve with more fresh parmesan and basil if you'd like.
 Enjoy!
+(Image 8)

-- For a smoother sauce, cook the tomatoes 5-10 minutes longer so there are fewer tomato chunks in the sauce.
+- For a smoother sauce.
+Cook the tomatoes 5-10 minutes longer so there are fewer tomato chunks in the sauce.
 You can add more wine or broth to the sauce to make it thinner as well.
-You could also cut the tomatoes into smaller pieces before cooking them down, to encourage them to break down faster.
+Another option would be to cut the tomatoes into smaller pieces before cooking them down, to encourage them to break down faster, or even using an immersion blender (or regular blender) to puree the sauce.

 - Don't overcook the chicken.
 Once the chicken reaches 165°F, remove it from the skillet.
 This will help ensure the chicken stays juicy and doesn't dry out.